Tax Benefits of Home Ownership

 Home Improvement and Repairs

-Although generally speaking, repairs or improvements made on the home cannot be deducted; However, home improvements made can make the house last longer, change it to be acceptable for a different use, or simply increase the home’s value, resulting in the consumer’s home becoming more tax valuable.
+Generally speaking, repairs or improvements made on the home cannot be deducted; however, home improvements made can make the house last longer, change it to be acceptable for a different use, or simply increase the home’s value, resulting in the consumer’s home becoming more tax valuable if the improvement is funded through refinancing or a second mortgage.
 Simply by adding features like an additional bathroom, swimming pool or covered porch, consumers can add value to their homes.
 At the same time, it is quite important to note that the costs associated with maintaining a home cannot be considered to be home improvements and thus cannot be claimed as a tax deduction.
 If repairs made become extensive thus becoming a remodel, the work performed could potentially be considered a home improvement and eligible for tax deduction.

 Deducting Points and Closing Costs